Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest

 serving as overseers,

 “Overseer” comes from two Greek words: over and see.
-An overseer has responsibility for the care of someone, implying an official responsibility within a congregation, probably referring to the pastor.
+An overseer has responsibility for the care of someone, implying an official responsibility within a congregation, referring to the pastor.
 He ministers to and is responsible for the care of the local church.

-Mt 25:43, “I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.”
+Mt 25:43, “I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit [oversee] Me.”

-This word carries such ideas as review, inspect, and examine.
-The pastor looks over his congregation for inspection.
+“Overseers” carries such ideas as review, inspect, and examine.
+The pastor looks over his congregation to study what they need.
 An “overseer” looks after and cares for the congregation’s direction.
 An overseer is a leader who has the responsibility to care for the church.
 He carries the position of oversight.

 1 Tim 3:1, “This is a faithful saying: If a man desires the position of a bishop, he desires a good work.”

 1 Pe 2:25, “For you were like sheep going astray, but have now returned to the Shepherd and Overseer of your souls.”

 We get our word Episcopal from the word “overseer.”
 The pastor is to exercise oversight for his church.
 Every pastor must discharge this duty.
 This word conveys an injunction for polity for the local church.
 “Overseers” implies authority.
-No pastor can pastor without authority.
+No pastor can pastor without the right of jurisdiction.
 Three negative clauses that follow qualify how he is to use his power.

 An overseer is a church leader who is in charge of God’s work and should be without fault,